nextcloud/news/CONTRIBUTING.md

 That way we can talk about the problem first and discuss the implementation (and of course help you with your code)

+### How to set up a development environment

-To get started after cloning the repository, install the [development dependencies](https://github.com/owncloud/news#development-dependencies) and run:
+To get started after [cloning the repository](https://github.com/owncloud/news#installing-from-git-development-version), install the [development dependencies](https://github.com/owncloud/news#development-dependencies) and run:

     make